mozilla-services/queuey/README.rst

 the message guarantee's.
 This enables the Queuey deployment to meet different requirements and performance thresholds.

-For more background on queuey, see `the Mozilla wiki section on queuey <https://wiki.mozilla.org/Services/Sagrada/Queuey>`_.
+For more background on Queuey, see `the Mozilla wiki section on queuey <https://wiki.mozilla.org/Services/Sagrada/Queuey>`_.

 Requirements
 ============